 Hyatt’s redemption rates are way higher when a hotel is full

-As of January 29, 2020, World of Hyatt will be improving the value proposition of their dining and spa awards.
+This was also announced back in December, and is already active.
+As of January 29, 2020, World of Hyatt improved the value proposition of their dining and spa awards.

 Specifically, you can redeem World of Hyatt points for US dollar credits towards dining, spa, and in-room purchases.